 The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

-This guide covers the chess opening, Queen's Gambit (1.d4 d5 2.c4), not the 2020 Netflix series of the same name.
-If you're looking for the show, you want IMDB or Netflix.
-If you want to actually play the opening at the board, keep reading.
+This guide covers the chess opening Queen's Gambit (1.d4 d5 2.c4), not the 2020 Netflix series of the same name.

 1.d4 d5 2.c4 has shaped elite play for centuries.
-The move sequence appears in the Göttingen manuscript, dated around 1500, and was later refined by world champions such as Capablanca, Karpov, and Kasparov.
-The Queen's Gambit gives clear plans and recurring structures, from the Exchange Variation's minority attack to isolated pawn battles that often decide middlegames.
-If you face 1.d4, you will meet it often.
-This guide shows the key ideas, typical move orders, and practical traps you can use right away.
-For a complete-repertoire view, see how to build your first chess opening repertoire, and for a side-by-side of Black's major 1.d4 replies, see our overview of the best response to 1.d4 by rating level.
+According to the documented history of the Queen's Gambit, the move sequence appears in the Göttingen manuscript of around 1500 and was later refined by world champions such as Capablanca, Karpov, and Kasparov.
+This guide shows the key ideas, move orders, and traps.
+For a complete-repertoire view, see how to build your first repertoire, and for Black's major 1.d4 replies, see the best response to 1.d4 by rating.

 Origins and Main Variations

 The opening starts 1.d4 d5 2.c4, where White challenges the d5-pawn.
 Despite the name, it is rarely a real pawn sacrifice.
 After 2...dxc4, White typically plays 3.Nf3 and 4.e3, regaining the pawn with Bxc4.
-Black can try to hold with ...b5 and ...a6, but that costs time and leaves weaknesses that let White seize the initiative.
+Black can try to hold with ...b5 and ...a6, but that costs time and leaves weaknesses.
+It is grouped with the closed openings in the standard ECO-based classification.

 Two main paths define the opening:

-- Queen's Gambit Declined (QGD): 2...e6 or 2...c6, leading to Orthodox, Tartakower, and Exchange lines, see our dedicated Queen's Gambit Declined landing page for a trainable repertoire overview
+- Queen's Gambit Declined (QGD): 2...e6 or 2...c6, leading to Orthodox, Tartakower, and Exchange lines, covered on our Queen's Gambit Declined page

-- Queen's Gambit Accepted (QGA): 2...dxc4, giving Black a temporary pawn and freer light-squared bishop, full plans on the Queen's Gambit Accepted page
+- Queen's Gambit Accepted (QGA): 2...dxc4, giving Black a temporary pawn and freer light-squared bishop, with full plans on our Queen's Gambit Accepted page

 Why the Queen's Gambit Matters

-It provides trustworthy plans supported by theory for White.
+It offers White concrete, repeatable plans rather than memorized tricks, which is one reason it has been a mainstay of World Chess Championship practice.
 In the Exchange Variation, cxd5 exd5 sets up the minority attack with b4 and b5 targeting c6.
-In the Accepted, White develops with Bxc4, castles fast, and pushes e4 or d5 to open lines against Black's queenside and king.
-If you're weighing the Queen's Gambit against the rest of White's mainstream first-move choices (Italian, Ruy Lopez, Scotch, London), our complete White-side decision tree places it in context with each rating band's recommendation.
+In the Accepted, White develops with Bxc4, castles fast, and pushes e4 or d5.
+If you're weighing it against White's other first moves (Italian, Ruy Lopez, Scotch, London), our complete White-side decision tree places it in context by rating band.

-The Queen's Gambit is a gateway to core positional themes.
-You will see isolated queen's pawns in Tarrasch lines, hanging pawns in Orthodox and Tartakower setups, and the minority attack in Exchange structures.
-These patterns reappear across openings, making study time pay off broadly.
+The Queen's Gambit is a gateway to core positional themes: isolated queen's pawns in Tarrasch lines, hanging pawns in Orthodox and Tartakower setups, and the minority attack in Exchange structures.
+The minority attack, in which White advances the b-pawn to fix a weakness on c6, is defined as a distinct strategic method, and it recurs across many openings, making study time pay off broadly.

 How Does the Queen's Gambit Work?